Gabion Walls In Landscaping

 - Permeability: There is no need for drainage pipes as gabion walls are permeable providing automatic drainage.

 - Are they environmentally friendly?
-With natural fillers, natural aesthetics, they are the most environmentally friendly structures to work with.
+With natural fillers, and natural aesthetics, they are the most environmentally friendly structures to work with.

 - How long do gabion walls last?
 Depending on the quality of the weld mesh gabion boxes and the environmental conditions, it has a typical lifespan of 50-100 years.